skynet-im/skynet/features.md

   - Hide e-mail address (e.g. for teachers)
 - Share currently used application
 - Permissions
-  - Select persons to share profile data with
+  - Select whom to share profile data with
-  - _See what you share_ principle: You can only see the status of a person if you share yours
+  - _See what you share_ principle: You can see the status of a person only if you share yours
 - Groups
   - Allow new group members to resolve chat history
   - Make it possible for admins to mute group members